comtravo/comtravo.github.io/_posts/2019-09-05-vpc_peering_to_transient_vpcs.md

   feature: 2019_07_15/tgw.png
 ---

 At Comtravo, we run our services in the cloud with [AWS](https://aws.amazon.com/).
 We run multiple environments each having their own [VPC](https://aws.amazon.com/vpc/)s.
-We have been using [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) connections to allow our microservices to communicate with shared services.
+We have been using [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) connections to allow our microservices to communicate with shared services.
 We recently made the switch to [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/), which has reduced the maintenance overhead, complexity, and increased the robustness of our cloud infrastructure.

 ## Managing Multiple Environments